rzv09/kiss/README.md

 # KISS
 ## Description
-Knowledge Information System Service (KISS) is novel approach to detect and mitigate malicious attacks on Machine Learning with Integrated Network (MLIN) systems.
+Knowledge Integration System Service (KISS) is novel approach to detect and mitigate malicious attacks on Machine Learning with Integrated Network (MLIN) systems.
 Unlike existing methods, KISS examines how attacks on individual components impact